Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: Modeling and Ablation Study

-Besides these metrics, we included \textbf{chrF (character-level F-score)} and the \textbf{pass rate of PDA} in the evaluation.
-The former evaluates the quality of Japanese translation, while the latter evaluates language models' understanding of \textbf{Kaeriten} marks.
+In addition to these metrics, we incorporate \textbf{chrF (character-level F-score)}~\citep{popovic-2015-chrf}, \textbf{TER (Translation Edit Rate)}~\citep{snover-etal-2006-study}, and the \textbf{pass rate of PDA} into the evaluation.
+The former two metrics assess the quality of Japanese translation, while the latter one evaluates language models' understanding of \textbf{Kaeriten} marks.